wnh/withenv/README.md

 ``

 ## File format
-The `.env` file  contains `NAME=value` pairs each on its own line.
-All leading trailing white space is preserved.
-The name is specified as the text before the *first* equals.
+ - The `.env` file  contains `NAME=value` pairs each on its own line.
+ - The name is specified as the text before the *first* equals.
 Thus `foo=bar=baz` will result in a variable named `foo` set to the value `bar=baz`.
-Blank lines are not allowed at this time, nor are comments.
+ - Blank lines are ignored
+ - All leading trailing white space is removed

 ## TODO

-- Make blank lines need to work.
-Seriously.
 - Comments would be nice.
+- Make shell scripts work without addind `sh` infront of them
+- RTests maybe?
+I dunno, could be useful.
 - Proper handling of quoted values for compatibility with some other environment tools

 ## Version